 IP Leak Test

 Check whether your real IP address is leaking through HTTP, WebRTC, DNS, or IPv6 — simultaneously.
 One test, four sources, one verdict.
+Unlike testing each channel separately, this catches the partial-leak cases — a VPN that protects HTTP and WebRTC but forgets IPv6, for instance — that a single-source checker will miss entirely.

 Multi-source IP leak detection